- Reading Time = 4 1/2 minutes

 Most gas furnaces use natural gas, and we’re lucky to have abundant supplies in this part of the world.
 Except for short-lived price spikes, there’s no better way to lower energy bills than a high efficiency furnace.
 And while you can maximum your furnace life by following a furnace care checklist, all furnaces eventually need to be replaced.

 Is your current gas furnace getting close to 20 years old?
 If so, you’ve done well, and you can go ahead and have an HVAC new gas furnace installed knowing you haven’t much furnace life left.
-But what about a furnace that’s 12 to 15 years old and breaks?
-Should you get an HVAC contractor to fix your old gas furnace or replace it?
+But what about a furnace that’s 12 to 15 years old and has broken down?
+Should you get an HVAC contractor to fix your old gas furnace or should you replace it?

 What Brand Gas Furnace to Buy?